amejiarosario/amejiarosario.github.io/source/_posts/2019-01-03-How-can-developers-reduce-stress.md

 ## Prioritize 🎯

-Most of us have an endless TODO list where things get added a lot faster than we can check them off.
+Most of us have an endless TO DO list where things get added a lot faster than we can check them off.
 An infinite list of things to do stress us big time.
 What if I tell you, that in most cases you only need to **complete the 20%** of list to reap 80% of the benefits? 😲

 If you can't do it all, then prioritize.
 Do what matters the most upfront.
 The 20% of the task might account for 80% of the result (Pareto Principle).
 Find that critical 20% and execute on that first.
 For the rest of the list, you can apply the 80/20 principle recursively.
 Find the next 20% that matters the most and for the rest apply Pareto again, delegate or re-evaluate if is still needed.